sluopsy/website/content/authors/admin/_index.md

 title: Sara Lieber
 ---

-I'm a current PhD candidate in the [social psychology program](https://psychology.uoregon.edu/) at the University of Oregon.
+I'm a PhD student in the [Social Psychology Program](https://psychology.uoregon.edu/) at the University of Oregon.
+My research focuses on using [psychological interventions to promote environmentally-responsible consumer behaviors](https://saralieb.

-# Interests
-* Data Visualization
-* Statistical Analyses
-* Simplifying complex ideas

-# Education
-* PhD in Social Psychology, University of Oregon, expected Summer 2023
-* MS in Psychology, San Francisco State University, 2016 {style="text-align: justify;"}
+{style="text-align: justify;"}